sandeepkg369/CoreJava_Learning_repo/README.md

 # CoreJava_Learning_repo
-This is repo is for learning java
+This repo is for learning jav
+please mention topic name,ate and start writing java code.